 The certificate program is designed to produce graduates who, when licensed, are prepared for an entry-level career as a cosmetologist, natural hairstylists, barber, esthetician or manicurist.
 Other careers that may be obtained through further education in the cosmetology field are beauty consultant for publishing, salon owner, educational specialist or platform artist, and other careers in the beauty industry.
 Program graduates are to be competent in the academic areas of communications, mathematics, computer literacy, and human relations and in the technical areas of wet hairstyling, thermal hairstyling, thermal straightening, hair cutting/shaping, hair color, skin care, manicuring and pedicuring, permanent waving, facials, facial makeup, hair removal, and chemical hair relaxing.
 Reid State Technical College will accomplish program objectives by providing students with a comprehensive general education and technical training in the core area of cosmetology.
-The program is carefully constructed to provide the student with skills and knowledge required for the Alabama Board of Cosmetology and Barbering tecognized skill standards.
+The program is carefully constructed to provide the student with skills and knowledge required for the Alabama Board of Cosmetology and Barbering Licensure Examination.
+The occupational skill preparation should meet the Alabama Board of Cosmetology and Barbering recognized skill standards.
 The college will ensure program quality through internal certification of graduate competencies and external licensure of graduates and program approval by the Alabama Board of Cosmetology and Barbering.

 Graduates of the Cosmetology program work in the salon setting where they use their skills which are grouped under the classification of cosmetologist personnel.
-According to Economic Modeling, the national median wage for cosmetologist personnel was \$13.04/hr. in 2018.
+According to Economic Modeling, the national median wage for cosmetologist personnel was \$13.04/hr. in 2019.

 - 1. Must be at least 16 years of age as documented by birth certificate, school records or driver's license. - 2.
 Application for Admission from the Office of Student Services. - 3.
 Official high school transcript or GED and college transcript(s). - 4.
 Applicants are required to take the Placement Exam. - 5.
-While a high school diploma or GED is the preferred entry requirement, the applicant may be admitted provided he or she: - a.
-Present official transcript documenting completion of the 10th grade and promotion to the 11th grade. - b.
+While a high school diploma or GED is the preferred entry requirement, the applicant may be admitted provided he or - a.
+Present official transcript documenting completion of the 10^{th} grade and promotion to the 11^{th} grade. - b.
 Pass the Ability-to-Benefit (ATB) on a standardized, federally approved entrance test.
 Applicants admitted under the ATB provision must be obtained the GED prior to graduation.